 Day 1.
 Fly at c.
 9.30am (British Airways) from London Heathrow to Rome.
 See the glorious Byzantine mosaics in the churches of Sta.
 Maria Maggiore (one of the four patriarchal basilicas) and Sta.
 Prassede.
-Evening lecture and drinks reception at the British School at Rome (subject to confirmation).

 Day 2.
 The tour starts at the very beginning: today is largely devoted to Ancient Rome, beginning with the Colosseum, largest of all amphitheatres, completed AD 80.
 The Forum has evocative remains of the key temples and civic buildings at the heart of the Roman Empire.
 The present appearance of the Capitol, first centre of ancient Rome, was designed by Michelangelo, and the surrounding palazzi are museums with outstanding ancient sculpture and a collection of paintings.